-- ISO 11784/11785 15 digit pet microchip.
+- ISO 11784/11785 compliant 15 digit pet microchip.
 If your pet' microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

-After microchipping, your pet must be vaccinated for rabies at least 30 days prior to travel to Aruba and not more than 12 months prior to travel.
+- After microchipping, your pet must be vaccinated for rabies between 30 days and 12 months of entry.

-A licensed veterinarian must complete the Aruba Veterinary Health Certificate not more than 2 weeks prior to travel to Aruba.
+- A licensed veterinarian must complete the Veterinary Health Certificate for Aruba not more than 2 weeks prior to travel to Aruba.
 If the pet is traveling from the United States or Canada, then USDA (US) or CFIA (Canada) State Veterinarian endorsement is required.
 If traveling from another country, then the Governmental Authority responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.